 System Requirements Model

 There was a need to trichotomize the requirements in the MentorPal project, but this was accomplished with reasonably perishable documentation, i.e. white board diagrams, captured with smart-phone cameras.
 But even these exercises were not particularly formal.
 The reason for the formality of documenting the System Requirements Model is to make sure nothing is left out and it organizes them into the three major categories: Operational, Functional and Non-Functional Requirements.
 The Operational Requirements were: to provide an on-line mentor to assist students in considering STEM careers especially in the Navy.
-Functional Requirements included answering high percentage of questions, producing compelling responses, avoiding negative imagery, engaging students, keeping latencies low and maintaining a quick conversational pace.
-Non-Functional Requirements were to use MS Surface tablet computers, run within the PAL3 program, use English, keep programming cost reasonable, limit equipment needed for videotaping, and documenting procedures for archiving and final reports.
+Functional Requirements included answering high percentage of questions, producing compelling responses, avoiding negative imagery, engaging students, keeping latencies low, and maintaining a quick conversational pace.
+Non-Functional Requirements were to use MS Surface tablet computers, run within the PAL3 program, use English, keep programming cost reasonable, limit equipment needed for videotaping, and documenting procedures for archiving, and final reports.
 Having discussed all of these issues, in retrospect, formality of this process has shown itself to be useful.

 Implementation Means Analysis